Why is my Lavender Turning Black? (How to Solve it)

 Lavender Munstead variety of English lavender

-Lavender Turning Black due to Fungus
+Lavenders can Turn Black due to Fungus

-If the lavender is turning black from the base with stems and foliage both affected or there are black spots on the foliage then the lavender is suffering from a fungal disease rather then frost damage.
+If the lavender is turning black from the base with stems and foliage both affected or there are black spots on the foliage then the lavender is suffering from a fungal disease rather than frost damage.

 There are several pathogens that cause lavenders to turn black or brown and it is often in conjunction with a drooping appearance of the lavender.